andesol/dendron-notes/vault/lang.haskell.hof.md

 and (x:xs) = x && and xs

--- Eixes operacions poden ser definides en termes de foldr (hof) sum = foldr (+) 0 product = foldr (*) 1
+-- These operations can be defined using foldr (hof) sum = foldr (+) 0 product = foldr (*) 1
 ...